bemoid/bemoid/scss/components/radio/radio.md

 ---
 title: Radio
-description: Component for stylizing choosable field inputs.
+description: Component for creating choosable field inputs
 group: Components
 layout: docs.html
 algolia: true
 ---

-Component for stylizing choosable field inputs, where the user can choose one of multiple choices from a list.
+Component for creating choosable field inputs, where the user can choose one of multiple choices from a list.

 ## Usage